Apply White Grub Control for Lawns in Early June

 Kentucky bluegrass lawns maintained at a high level with frequent fertilizer and water applications are most prone to attack.
 White grub infestations also tend to be localized to preferred locations in the landscape, such as a sunny, irrigated slope or turfgrass underneath a yard light, instead of being uniform.
 Spot applications of grub control products can be made to areas with a history of attack and not applied to the entire yard if the homeowner prefers.

 Damage from root-feeding white grub larvae usually is at it's worst in late July and early August if high insect numbers are present and not controlled.
-As insects feed on the turfgrass' roots, small patches of grass turn brown and die.
+As insects feed on turfgrass roots, small patches of grass turn brown and die.
 Damage is most severe in hot, sunny locations.
 Initially damage may appear to be drought injury, or even a disease such as summer patch.
 But close inspection of affected areas will show that patches of turf can be pulled back easily, like a carpet, and numerous white grub larvae will be found.

 Later in the season, September and October, birds and other types of wildlife can cause further damage to your lawn as they rip up turfgrass to find juicy, fat mature grubs.